openregulatory/templates/templates/qms/vigilance/sop-vigilance.md

 A copy of the FSN shall be archived.
 Customers confirm the receipt of FSNs as well as the implementation of recommended actions.
 If a customer does not respond, at least three attempts for delivery should be made.
 It is also documented as part of the CAPA if all attempts to inform a customer were unsuccessful.

+For B2B customers of our devices, respective contact details for vigilance purposes must be documented as part of CERT-LIS-DEV.
+For B2C customers, contact details which allow unique identification of end users must be stored separately for every device.

-All FSCA are documented as part of the CAPA and must be reported to competent national authorities..
+All FSCA are documented as part of the CAPA and must be reported to competent national authorities as described in the previous para.
+4.

 > You may want to consider a separate process regarding the handling of non-conforming products.
 This process
 > would entail labeling instructions for respective product code and instructions for employees handling those